Pooja-0-2/Single_cell_RNA_seq_analysis/README.md

 | `zellkonverter`        | Read/write between `SingleCellExperiment` and `.h5ad` (Scanpy) formats.                                                        |
 | `SingleCellExperiment` | Core S4 class for single-cell data in R (used by `batchelor` and other Bioconductor packages).                                 |

+## QUALITY CONTROL THRESHOLDS
+Minimum genes per cell	(nFeature_RNA > 200): Remove empty droplets and dead cells Maximum genes per cell (nFeature_RNA < 7000): Remove any doublets or multiplets Mitochondrial percentage (percent.mt < 15%): Remove dead or dying cells Ribosomal percentage (percent.rb < 10%): Remove any conatmination UMI outlier detection (Mahalanobis distance (p < 0.05)): Remove any outliers

+## BATCH CORRECTION
+Harmony is used here as it can be scaled upto thousands of cells, compatible with Seurat.

+## DIMENSIONALITY REDUCTION
+<20 PCs merged distinct populations; >50 PCs introduced spurious subclusters.
+35 PCs captured 72.3% of total variance and resolved all canonical cell types.

+## CELL TYPE ANNOTATION — CELLTYPIST
+Celltypist is used as it is reference based and scalable upto thousands of cells.

+## DIFFERENTIAL EXPRESSION ANALYSIS
+DKD vs HEALTHY ONLY in order to find therapeutic target for disease conditions.

+## DIFFERENTIAL EXPRESSION METHOD
+MAST is used to droput any zeroes.
+And also for a seamless workflow as it is integrated with Seurat.

+## PATHWAY ENRICHMENT
+Reactome is used as it is human specific.

+#### AUTHOR
+Pooja S Nelogal
+Mtech Bioinformatics student